neharix/djrun/README.md

 ## Acknowledgments

 - Mention any external libraries or tools used.
-- @rampoe, who developed most of the back end of this project.
+- @github/rampoe, who developed most of the back end of this project.

 ## Contact